Grilled Greek Pizza, A light and healthy mediterranean style pizza cooked on the grill!

 - 1 pound pizza dough, homemade (or buy if in a hurry)

 - 1 pound hummus, any variety

 - 2/3 cup cherry or grape tomatoes, halved

 - 1/4 cup crumbled feta cheese

-- One both pizza crusts are grilled, spread 8 ounce of hummus on each crust.
+One both pizza crusts are grilled, spread 8 ounces of hummus on each crust.
 Then top both with fresh arugula, tomatoes, olives, feta and drizzle with a little olive oil.
 Serve warm.

 Hawaii Bucket List: Things To Do On The Big Island Of Hawaii Next Post